 A Master’s degree in communication disorders: speech-language pathology at Adelphi University will prepare you for a career as a speech-language pathologist, working with clients across the lifespan in hospitals, rehabilitation centers, nursing homes, preschools, early intervention agencies or in school districts.
 Clinical work focuses on improving speech, voice, language, literacy and feeding/swallowing skills.

-Our program provides the opportunity to work toward one or more of the following certifications to expand your career opportunities:
+Our SLP program provides the opportunity to work toward one or more of the following certifications to expand your career opportunities:

-Students earning their bachelor’s degree in communication disorders at Adelphi are automatically eligible for direct entry into Adelphi’s prestigious communication disorders: speech-language pathology Master of Science program, including the certifications you need to practice.
+Students earning their bachelor’s degree in communication disorders at Adelphi are automatically eligible for direct entry into Adelphi’s prestigious Communication Disorders: Speech-Language Pathology Master of Science program, including the certifications you need to practice.

-Our speech-language pathology master’s students benefit from the opportunity to gain critical hands-on experience at the Hy Weinberg Center for Communication Disorders.
+Our SLP students benefit from the opportunity to gain critical hands-on experience at the Hy Weinberg Center for Communication Disorders.
 You’ll help offer clinical services for the community in the areas of speech, language and hearing disorders, and you’ll be part of innovative group therapy programs for toddlers, preschoolers, adolescents and adults.
 Our speech pathology students have also gained valuable experience in internships at many organizations, including:

 A speech-language pathology student connects with a young child at a sensory table at Adelphi University.